danchoi/vmail/README.markdown

 Please file bug reports and feature requests in the [vmail github issue tracker][tracker].

+You can also vote up existing feature requests on the issue tracker.

 vmail is very young and in beta, so there are bound to be bugs and issues.
 But in a few weeks, with your help, vmail will become stable.